rooselle/mercure-demo/README.md

 Only those who have subscribed to the topic `http://localhost/api/pizzas/2` (or `http://localhost/api/pizzas/{id}`) or to the topic `http://localhost/api/food` (or to both topics) will receive this update.

 #### Subscribe to topics of a private update
-If the client bears not JWT to the hub of Mercure, it will only receive *public* updates.
+If the client bears no JWT to the hub of Mercure, it will only receive *public* updates.
 For them to receive *private* updates, they have to bear a JWT, whose payload is structured like this :
 ```json
 {
   "mercure": {